We’re a self-funded research lab since 1983.

 At the time LEEP optics stretched very low resolution head-mountable displays a few hundred pixels wide to cover as much of your visual field as they could—and we couldn’t find too many real-world applications where the position of your body with respect to the data was the essential issue; architectural walk-throughs and video games perhaps

-Instead, InScape wrapped the whole million pixels of a standard desktop display around just the model you were interested in; here: an options portfolio value optimization tool described later in this document
+Instead, InScape wrapped the whole million pixels of a standard desktop display around just the model you were interested in; here: an options portfolio value optimization tool done in our five-person research team at Lehman Brothers, applying VR and scientific visualization well before the term “information visualization” was coined.

 Custom viewing transforms were built and forced into the rendering pipeline and they were updated in real time to project the viewed volume—generally mostly inside the monitor—onto the location of the physical screen itself; one looked into the monitor as if it were a fish tank and the model was inside, live animated, and available for interaction